Mat-dp/mat-dp-core/docs/Function Reference/measure.md

 ### `.run()`

 **Summary:**
-*Returns the number of runs for a particular process or all the processes.
+*Returns the number of runs for a particular process or all the processes in the system.
 Optionally returns these with consideration for bounds.*

+---

 #### **Option 1**
 **Parameters:**